Spoookyyy/GLSL-to-luau/README.md

 ## About The Project
+Pronounced like "Glue".
 GLUU is meant to convert GLSL to LUAU.
 GLLU makes importing shaders made in GLSL to LUAU super simple.

 Features:
   * All functions used is imported automatically at the top.